-Domain: E7 Activity E1 CRM Entity Range:
+E7 Activity Domain: E1 CRM Entity Range:

 Superproperty of: E7 Activity.
-P16 used specific object (was used for): E70 Thing
+P16 used specific object (was used for): E70 Thing many to many (0,n:0,n)Quantification:

 E7 Activity.
-P17 was motivated by (motivated): E1 CRM Entity
+P17 was motivated by (motivated): E1 CRM Entity E7 Activity.

-E11 Modification.
-P33 used specific technique (was used by): E29 Design or Procedure

-E7 Activity.
 P134 continued (was continued by): E7 Activity

 E83 Type Creation.
-P136 was based on (supported type creation): E1 CRM Entity anything that may have had some bearing upon it.
+P136 was based on (supported type creation): E1 CRM Entity the designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22)

-Scope note: This is a high level property, which captures the relationship between an E7 Activity and
+This is a high level property, which captures the relationship between an E7 Activity and anything that may have had some bearing upon it.